Carkeek Observatory: The astronomer

-Stephen James Carkeek (1815–1878) was born in Swansea but emigrated to New Zealand with his family in 1841.
+Stephen James Carkeek (1815–1878) was born in Swansea, Wales but emigrated to New Zealand with his family in 1841.
 He began a career in the Customs Service, and in 1849 moved to Wellington where he was appointed Collector of Customs, and later became the colony's first Inspector and Commissioner of Customs.

 After an early career at sea, Carkeek retained an interest in naval timekeeping and astronomy, which he pursued through the Wellington Athenaeum and Mechanics Institute.
 At his instigation the Government built a Provincial Observatory on the waterfront, which connected to a time ball on the roof of the Wellington Customs House.

 Carkeek retired in 1866 aged only 51, and moved to the Wairarapa to take up sheep farming.
 His farm, Torohanga, was just south of Featherston, and on it he built a private observatory to continue his hobby of amateur astronomy, for which he was widely known.